 Opening Day, Part II: Remembrances, plus some hijinks

-Baseball fans pose for a picture in front of a photo of Vin Scully before the start of an opening day baseball game between the Los Angeles Dodgers and the San Diego Padres, Monday, April 3, 2017, in Los Angeles. .
-New England Patriots tight end Rob Gronkowski runs with quarterback Tom Brady's, far left, recovered Super Bowl jersey as they joke around during Boston Red Sox home opening day ceremonies at Fenway Park, Monday, April 3... .
+Baseball fans pose for a picture in front of a photo of Vin Scully before the start of an opening day baseball game between the Los Angeles Dodgers and the San Diego Padres, Monday, April 3, 2017, in Los Angeles.
+New England Patriots tight end Rob Gronkowski runs with quarterback Tom Brady's, far left, recovered Super Bowl jersey as they joke around during Boston Red Sox home opening day ceremonies at Fenway Park, Monday, April 3, 2017, in Boston.

 Add your comments below